James Stewart, 1st Earl of Moray: Rises in power, advises Queen Mary

 In May 1553, the imperial ambassador to England, Jean Scheyfve, heard that Mary of Guise planned to make him regent in place of James Hamilton, Duke of Châtellerault.
 Mary of Guise was the widow of James V and the mother of his only surviving legitimate child, Mary, Queen of Scots, who was living in France at the time and had not yet reached adulthood.
 Guise herself became regent in 1554.

 On 5 August 1557, Moray, his half-brother Lord Robert, and Lord Home led a raiding party from Edinburgh towards Ford Castle in Northumberland and burnt houses at Fenton and in Glendale, before retreating on the approach of an English force led by Henry Percy, 8th Earl of Northumberland.

 In 1558, James attended the wedding in Paris of his half-sister Mary, Queen of Scots, to the Dauphin of France, who became King Francis II of France.
 To fund this trip, his mother obtained credit from Timothy Cagnioli, an Italian banker in Edinburgh.

 James became a supporter of the Scottish Reformation.
 In June 1559, he plucked down the graven images in various churches at Perth.
 An English commentator praised James for his virtue, manhood, valour and stoutness as a leader of the Protestant Lords of the Congregation.

-Despite their religious differences, Moray became one of the chief advisers to his half-sister Mary after her return from France in 1561.
-Her return was occasioned by the death of her first husband, King Francis of France.
+After the death of her first husband, King Francis of France, Mary planned to return to Scotland.
+James wrote to her in June 1561 about Bartholomew de Villemore, the French Comptroller of Scotland, who was ordered to repair her palaces and make provision for her household.
+Despite their religious differences, Moray became one of the chief advisers to his half-sister Mary after her return from France.
 Although James disturbed her priests celebrating mass at Holyroodhouse in September 1561, she made him Earl of Moray and Earl of Mar (the Mar earldom was soon afterwards withdrawn) the following year, both earldoms being new creations.
 With the lucrative Moray earldom came Darnaway Castle with its medieval hall, notable even then as "verie fayer and large builded."
 Moray also had a smaller house called Pitlethie near Leuchars in Fife, which his father had used.